allenai/s2-folks/API_RELEASE_NOTES.md

 # **September 2024**
-### **Breaking Changes**
+### Ongoing Reminders:
   *  We no longer accept key requests from free email domains due to limited resources.
   *  We no longer approve key requests for 3rd party apps.

-### Ongoing Reminders:
   *  Due to the requirements of our agreement with Springer, abstracts are not available via API.
   *  We now require the use of exponential backoff strategies for API requests.